istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 - An efficient ztunnel which handles mesh traffic proxying duties, and L4 policy enforcement.
 - A CNI node agent that handles adding new and existing pods into the ambient mesh.

-In the previous ambient mesh implementation, this is how mesh enrollment worked:
+In the previous ambient mesh implementation, this is how application pod is added to the ambient mesh:
 - The `istio-cni` node agent detects an existing or newly-started Kubernetes pod with its namespace labeled with `istio.io/dataplane-mode=enabled`, indicating that it should be included in the ambient mesh.
-- The `istio-cni` node agent then establishes network redirection rules in the top-level node network namespace, such that packets entering or leaving the enrolled pod would be intercepted and redirected to that node’s ztunnel on the relevant proxy ports (15008, 15006, or 15001).
+- The `istio-cni` node agent then establishes network redirection rules in the host network namespace, such that packets entering or leaving the application pod  would be intercepted and redirected to that node’s ztunnel on the relevant proxy ports (15008, 15006, or 15001).

-This means that for a packet created by a mesh-enrolled pod, that packet would leave that source pod, enter the node’s top-level network namespace, and then ideally would be intercepted and redirected to that node’s ztunnel (running in its own network namespace) for proxying to the destination pod, with the return trip being similar.
+This means that for a packet created by a pod in the ambient mesh, that packet would leave that source pod, enter the node’s host network namespace, and then ideally would be intercepted and redirected to that node’s ztunnel (running in its own network namespace) for proxying to the destination pod, with the return trip being similar.

 This model worked well enough as a placeholder for the initial ambient mesh alpha implementation, but as mentioned, it has a fundamental